WebexCC-SA/LAB-11175/docs/Excercise6.md

-# Task 6 - Configuring Webex Contact Center MCP Integration
+# Task 6 - Connect WxCC to Inhouse CC MCP Servers

 Please use the following credentials to connect to Control Hub and configure Webex Contact Center: